eug/jMetalDocumentation/running.md

 Once you have configured your algorithm you can use your favorite IDE to execute them.
 For example, in the case of IntellJ Idea you can select the runner class name and select the option "Run 'NSGAIIRunner.main()'" clicking with the left mouse button if you intend to run NSGA-II:
 ![Running with IntellJ Idea](https://github.com/jMetal/jMetalDocumentation/blob/master/figures/runningNSGAIIRunnerInIntelliJIdea.png)

-As as result of the execution, the following messages are printed into the output console:
+As a result of the execution, the following messages are printed into the output console:
 ```
 jul 27, 2015 4:21:59 PM org.uma.jmetal.runner.multiobjective.NSGAIIRunner main
 INFORMACIÓN: Total execution time: 1147ms